KSAZ-TV: Gulf, Taft, and Great American

 The sale closed on October 1, 1982, a month after receiving FCC approval, and major changes followed at channel 10.
-The first was a change in call sign, as the FM retained the KOOL designation.
+The first was a change in call sign, as the FM station retained the KOOL designation.
 The next morning, KOOL-TV became KTSP-TV; while Gulf claimed that it stood for "Tempe, Scottsdale, Phoenix", the more likely reason was that it mirrored another channel 10 station owned by Gulf, WTSP in St. Petersburg, Florida.
 Homer Lane, the general manager and minority owner, was replaced by Jack Sander, hired from WTOL in Toledo, Ohio.
 Gulf also invested in new production equipment to give KTSP a more high-tech look, and it completed a project started under Chauncey to replace the transmitter and tower on South Mountain.

 Logo used by channel 10 under the KTSP call sign from 1982 to 1989.
 This logo was similar to that used by Gulf-owned WTSP.

 In 1985, Taft Broadcasting acquired Gulf Broadcasting, which had been spun out of Gulf United two years prior.
 The deal included the entire chain, but so interested was Taft in Phoenix that it obtained an option to buy KTSP-TV alone for $250 million if the entire Gulf deal were to collapse, and KTSP-TV was the most expensive of the properties it purchased from Gulf.
 Not long after Taft acquired Gulf, however, a major management change occurred that would have long-term ramifications in Phoenix television.
 KTVK, which had until that time been a perennial third-place finisher in local news, poached Bill Miller, channel 10's news director, to be its station manager and hired Phil Alvidrez, the KTSP-TV assistant news director, to run its newsroom.
 The two hires by channel 3 were partly responsible for KTVK climbing to the top of the Phoenix television market in the late 1980s and early 1990s.
 On October 12, 1987, Taft was restructured into Great American Broadcasting after the company went through a hostile takeover by investors led by Carl Lindner.
 KTSP nearly lost its CBS affiliation in 1988; CBS was in negotiations to purchase KPHO from Meredith Corporation.
 Network officials were interested in buying a station in a fast-growing Sun Belt market.
 However, talks foundered when neither party could agree to a purchase price.

 Other subsidiaries of Great American Communications Corporation filed for Chapter 11 bankruptcy in 1993, a move that did not affect the television and radio holdings.
 The station changed its call sign to KSAZ-TV on February 12, 1994, to match its new slogan, "The Spirit of Arizona".